jlin00/MKS22X-GroupProcessing/README.md

 - worked on colors for display() method
 - added bounce feature to move() method
 - randomized bounce (needs to be debugged)
-Lauren + Aryan: Pair Programming for Rock
+\nLauren + Aryan: Pair Programming for Rock
 - fixed bugs in move() and got random movement to work
 - changed logic in move() - simplified.